-The Centers for Disease Control and Prevention (CDC) is monitoring the international outbreak of COVID-19, also known as the coronavirus.
-The coronavirus is a respiratory disease that was first detected in Wuhan, China, and has since spread globally.
-The virus is becoming widespread throughout the United States.
-Per the CDC, the risk of exposure is still low, but that risk will increase.
-As this is an evolving situation, please visit the CDC website for further updates and risk assessments.
+The Centers for Disease Control and Prevention (CDC) is monitoring the ongoing COVID-19 pandemic, also known as the coronavirus.
+The coronavirus is a respiratory disease that spread globally and became widespread throughout the United States.
+Please visit the CDC website for further updates and risk assessments.

 How it Spreads

-The coronavirus is spread primarily from person to person, but it can also be spread from contact with infected surfaces or objects.
+The coronavirus is spread primarily from person to person.
 Being in close proximity to an infected person who coughs or sneezes will increase the risk of the disease spreading.
 According to the CDC, infected individuals are most contagious when they are most symptomatic.
 It is also possible for non-symptomatic patients to spread the virus, but they are not believed to be as contagious.

-- If you are a healthcare provider, be on the look-out for people who recently traveled from China and have fever and respiratory symptoms.
+- If you are a healthcare provider, be on the look-out for people who have fever and respiratory symptoms.

 - If you are a healthcare provider caring for a COVID-19 patient or a public health responder, please take care of yourself and follow recommended infection control procedures.

-- If you have been in China or have been exposed to someone sick with COVID-19 in the last 14 days, you will face some limitations on your movement and activity.
+- If you have been exposed to someone sick with COVID-19 in the last 14 days, you will face some limitations on your movement and activity.
 Please follow instructions during this time.
-Your cooperation is integral to the ongoing public health response to try to slow spread of this virus.
+Your cooperation is integral to the ongoing public health response to try to slow the spread of this virus.
 If you develop COVID-19 symptoms, contact your healthcare provider, and tell them about your symptoms and your travel or exposure to a COVID-19 patient.